-A Holocaust survivor and an Orthodox rebbetzin, in 1973 Jungreis established Hineni (Hebrew for “Here I Am”), an organization that sought to discourage intermarriage and Jewish participation in cults.
+Her early experiences as an Orthodox rebbetzin, especially speaking at local synagogue events, convinced Jungreis that she had the ability to reach a wider segment of the Jewish community.
+After hearing Jungreis speak at Catskills hotel in 1971, the editor of the Brooklyn-based Jewish Press invited her to write a weekly column, which she did for the next forty-five years.
+In 1973, she established Hineni (Hebrew for “Here I Am”), an organization that sought to discourage intermarriage and Jewish participation in cults.
 In its heyday, Hineni had considerable success on college campuses, and Jungreis spoke to large audiences across the country, including a full house at Madison Square Garden’s Felt Forum in 1973.
-Her lectures invoked stirring images of traditional Jewish life and the Holocaust, and culminated in dramatic pleas to assimilated Jews to explore their heritage.
+Her lectures invoked stirring images of traditional Jewish life and the Holocaust and culminated in dramatic pleas to assimilated Jews to explore their heritage.

-Jungreis continues to be active in outreach efforts through her website, newspaper column and cable television programs in the United States and Israel, her weekly class at the Hineni Heritage Center in New York City (established in 1982), and her lectures throughout the United States and in other countries.
-She has attracted a strong following among Ba’alei Teshuvah (Jews from non-Orthodox backgrounds who have adopted Orthodox Judaism).
-Known for her matchmaking prowess, Jungreis has over the years attracted increasing interest from Jewish singles, especially in the wake of her book The Committed Marriage: A Guide to Finding a Soul Mate and Building a Relationship through Timeless Biblical Wisdom (2003).
+In 1982, Jungreis and her supporters established the Hineni Heritage Center in New York City, where she and others gave classes.
+Through the center, her newspaper column, a weekly cable show on National Jewish Television, and lectures throughout the United States and abroad, Jungreis developed a strong following among Ba’alei Teshuvah (Jews from non-Orthodox backgrounds who have adopted Orthodox Judaism).
+Also known for her matchmaking prowess, Jungreis attracted the attention of Jewish singles, especially in the wake of her book The Committed Marriage: A Guide to Finding a Soul Mate and Building a Relationship through Timeless Biblical Wisdom (2003).